opconWizard/opcon-docs/docs/server-programs/service-manager.md

-Each of the Application Hung Scripts calls their own respective supplemental script (e.g., SAMHung.cmd calls SAM.cmd) to execute database queries relevant to the \"hung\" application, and output the results to a text file for troubleshooting.
+Each of the Application Hung Scripts calls their own respective supplemental script (e.g., SAMHung.cmd calls SAM.cmd) to execute database queries relevant to the "hung" application, and output the results to a text file for troubleshooting.
 The following list contains the names for the supplemental scripts: